alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 ### Requirements

 * USB thumb drive formatted to FAT32
+* FMCB card

 ### Instructions

 1. Copy the `ART/` folder to the FAT32 USB drive.

-    1. In addition, themes can be loaded and copied by copying `THM/` to the drive as well.
+    1. In addition, themes can be installed by creating a folder called `THM/` containing the themes (folders that start with the `thm_` prefix) and copying this to the drive as well.
+Follow the same steps but with the `THM/` directory instead of `ART/`.

 1. Plug both USB and hard drive into PS2.
+Ensure that your FMCB card is inserted and boot up the PS2.

 1. Select `uLaunchELF`.